PrasannPradeepPatil/Booking-Website/Sprint3.md

 ### Completed Features: -

-1. Payment-stage3 component: This is the third stage of the payment's page that we implemented.
-This will take the user information and based on the information entered in input which will be sent to backend.
-The bacend will send the required response and will make the appropriate payment
+1. Payment-stage3 component: This is the third stage of the payment page that we implemented.
+This will take the user information and based on the information entered in input which will be sent to the backend.
+The backend will send the required response and will make the appropriate payment

 ![Payment-Stage-3 Component](/Images/Payment-stage3.PNG)